fireapache/BagualEngine/README.md

 * Scene with node and component structure
 * Multithread CPU renderer
-* SIMD and non-SIMD renderer implementations
+* 4 rendering methods including BVH and Embree
 * OBJ mesh file importer (only triangles for now, materials not supported atm)
 * Super simple to use straight in main.cpp
 * Very customizable and easy to improve uppon